Nagashima Lab

 Acknowledgement

-My research has been supported by wonderful mentors and collaborators, including the members of Michael A. Fischbach Lab, Hiroshi Takayanagi Lab, Mark Davis Lab, and Elizabeth Sattely Lab.
+My research has been supported by wonderful mentors and collaborators, including the members of the Nagashima Lab, Michael A. Fischbach Lab, Hiroshi Takayanagi Lab, Mark Davis Lab, and Elizabeth Sattely Lab.

 This website was helped by Jamie E. Blum and Victor K. Yu.